Faysel215/Financial-Modelling/Transformer Modulated Hawkes process (TMHP)/Outline.md

     - Remove y-axis ticks for clarity: `ax1.set_yticks([])`.
 - **Plot 2 (Intensity Function):**
     - Create a fine-grained time axis (`np.linspace`).
-    - Loop through this time axis, calculating the total conditional intensity $\ambda(t)$ at each point using the compute_intensity method.
+    - Loop through this time axis, calculating the total conditional intensity $\lambda(t)$ at each point using the `compute_intensity` method.
 This will require carefully tracking which hidden state to use based on the most recent event before time $t$.
     - Plot the intensity for each event type and the total intensity.
     - Draw vertical lines (`axvline`) at each event time to show the correspondence between events and intensity jumps.
     - Display the final plot in Streamlit using `st.pyplot(fig)`.

 ## Part 3: Future Enhancements & Refinements
-Implement Proper Training: Replace the placeholder training loop with a proper negative log-likelihood loss function for point processes.
+- **Implement Proper Training:** Replace the placeholder training loop with a proper negative log-likelihood loss function for point processes.
-Real Data Integration: Add functionality to upload real-world financial event data (e.g., from a CSV file) instead of using generated data.
+- **Real Data Integration:** Add functionality to upload real-world financial event data (e.g., from a CSV file) instead of using generated data.
-Performance Metrics: Display quantitative metrics about the simulation, such as the total number of generated events, average intensity, etc.
+- **Performance Metrics:** Display quantitative metrics about the simulation, such as the total number of generated events, average intensity, etc.
-Advanced Visualizations: Add interactive plots (e.g., using Plotly) that allow users to zoom in on the timeline and hover over points to see details.
+- **Advanced Visualizations:** Add interactive plots (e.g., using Plotly) that allow users to zoom in on the timeline and hover over points to see details.
-Model Caching: Use st.cache_data on the simulation function to prevent re-computation when only UI elements are changed, improving responsiveness.
+- **Model Caching:** Use st.cache_data on the simulation function to prevent re-computation when only UI elements are changed, improving responsiveness.